There are plenty of cool places to visit in Iceland, but one of my favorite experiences was when I took a Katla ice cave tour on my latest trip there.

 For this tour, it is pretty much open to anyone!
 When I went, Iceland was just starting to open up again for tourism and we only had a small group for the journey.

-It was Aram, me, and four middle-aged American women.
+It was four middle-aged American women, another traveler, and myself.

-They were not overly active in their everyday lives and found the tour fairly easy, but did note that it involved a bit more walking than they had expected (you must walk to and from the ice cave (it isn’t too far) as well as to another area for some other potential ice caves.
+The women were not overly active in their everyday lives and found the tour fairly easy, but did note that it involved a bit more walking than they had expected.
+For reference, you must walk to and from the ice cave but it is not that far (maybe 15-20 minutes or so).

 The guides will speak a high level of English (and/or Icelandic + English) and it was quite easy for anyone who has an elementary command of English as you don’t need to know too much to do the tour other than to follow safety instructions.